equivalentideas/WestConnex-M4-East-EIS/volume-1A/project-development-and-alternatives.md

 WestConnex Delivery Authority
 Environmental Impact Statement

-x

-Option C3 – interchange on Parramatta Road near Shaftesbury Road: This option would involve providing an interchange on Parramatta Road near Shaftesbury Road at Burwood.
+* Option C3 – interchange on Parramatta Road near Shaftesbury Road: This option would involve providing an interchange on Parramatta Road near Shaftesbury Road at Burwood.
 This option would have provided an eastbound on-ramp and a westbound off-ramp

-x

-Option C4 – Concord Road: This option would involve providing an interchange at Concord Road, with an eastbound on-ramp and a westbound off-ramp.
+* Option C4 – Concord Road: This option would involve providing an interchange at Concord Road, with an eastbound on-ramp and a westbound off-ramp.
 Movements to and from the existing M4 would be maintained.
 This option was included in the concept design that was publicly displayed between 2013 and February 2014.